gammapy/gammapy-meetings/coding-sprints/2025-04-LaLaguna/README.md

 ### Thursday

-Visit to ASTRI and THEMIS solar telescope
+Visit to ASTRI and THEMIS solar telescope this afternoon.
 Maybe have dinner in the Parador restaurant ?

 ### Friday

+Not at IAC this day.
+At IACtec in the big meeting room.
+Main entrance to IACtec is [here](https://maps.app.goo.gl/9cF4rHbycY6kUzac6)

 ## Participants